emphasis87/Emphasis.OpenCL/README.md

 # Emphasis.OpenCL
-A library for easier management of OpenCL kernels.
+A small library for easier OpenCL manipulation.